Service user experience in adult mental health: improving the experience of care for people using adult NHS mental health services

 This is an extract from the guidance.
-The complete guidance is available at guidance.nice.org.uk/cg142
+The complete guidance is available at guidance.nice.org.uk/cg136

-Support and care should take into account peoples' needs and preferences.
-People with autism should have the opportunity to make informed decisions about their care, in partnership with their healthcare professionals.
-If adults with autism do not have the capacity to make decisions, healthcare professionals should follow the Department of Health's advice on consent and the code of practice that accompanies the Mental Capacity Act.
+This guidance offers best practice advice on improving the experience of people who use adult NHS mental health services.
+This guidance aims to promote person-centred care that takes into account service users' needs, preferences and strengths.
+People who use mental health services should have the opportunity to make informed decisions about their care and treatment, in partnership with their health and social care practitioners.
+If service users do not have the capacity to make decisions, healthcare professionals should follow the Department of Health's advice on consent and the code of practice that accompanies the Mental Capacity Act.
 In Wales, healthcare professionals should follow advice on consent from the Welsh Government.